cloudera-labs/hms-mirror/README.md

 ### Linked

-Assumes the clusters are LINKED.
+Assumes the clusters are [linked](#linking-clusters-storage-layers).
 We'll transfer the schema and leave the location as is on the new cluster.

 This provides a means to test hive on the RIGHT cluster using the LEFT cluster's storage.